 Discussions were held as to whether or not Sienna’s tooth fairy, Toothina, would find us in the Atlantic.

 I told Sienna not to be discouraged if she didn’t make it to us.
 Becky helped Sienna to write a letter to Toothina and we put the tooth in a special glow-in-the-dark tooth holder.

-Between days three and four we had nice wind.
+Between days three and four we had nice wind sailing to Bermuda.
 The water was a deep royal blue.
-White caps where forming and the clouds where big and fluffy.
-Every once in a while I’d have moments of bliss.
+Whitecaps were forming and the clouds were big and fluffy.
+Every once in awhile I’d have moments of bliss.
 I’d look at the sea and feel good.

-Our fears of running out of fuel disappeared.
+Our fears of running out of fuel while sailing to Bermuda disappeared.

 Fantastic chats were held in the cockpit.
 With my head down I’d often be able to hold a conversation for quite some time.
 As long as I didn’t move too much I felt a tiny bit of control over my affliction.
 Spending five days with someone on a boat is such a present.
 We were so fortunate to get to know Becky better.
 Stories were shared, laughs were had and special moments, like this amazing sunset, were captured.

 Toothina found us on the Atlantic.
 She left $2 and a note for Sienna.

 With only 24 hours left to sail/motor, there was a sense of relief amongst us all.
 Going into the night, however, I started to feel slightly insane.
 I felt so awful and I couldn’t stop my fears from spiraling.
 Worries plagued me about rouge waves, the keel falling off, engine failure, Simon falling overboard.
 I tried sleeping in our bed, on the sofa, in Sienna’s bed (Sienna slept on part of the sofa)…in the end, I finally fell into sleep in the cockpit.